EMRR-DISE/Smelt-cages/smelt_2019_winterspring/edi/metadata_templates/methods.md

 ## Notes on Data Quality:

-1. For Delta Smelt measurements, tags were occasionally shed, mis-read, or fish died in enclosures, leading to pre-deployment measurements that didn’t have a post-deployment match, and vice versa.
+* For Delta Smelt measurements, tags were occasionally shed, mis-read, or fish died in enclosures, leading to pre-deployment measurements that didn’t have a post-deployment match, and vice versa.
 This meant we were unable to calculate condition factorand changes in fork length, weight for these fish.
-2. The method of zooplankton collection (boat tows vs. hand-tow) may affect the data quality in ways that are not fully understood.

 ### Calculations and Analysis